-Vibal Foundation publishes a book on the history of print and publishing in the late nineteenth-century Philippines
+Vibal Foundation publishes book on the history of print and publishing in the late nineteenth-century Philippines

-Vibal Foundation, in partnership with the Miguel de Benavides Library of the University of Santo Tomas, is set to launch Imprenta Ramirez y Giraudier: A Story of Late Nineteenth-Century Philippine Intellectuality, written by historian Lino L. Dizon, PhD, on 29 March 2023 at the Ground Floor of the Central Library building, UST Miguel de Benavides Library in España, Manila.
+Vibal Foundation, in partnership with the Miguel de Benavides Library of the University of Santo Tomas, launched Imprenta Ramirez y Giraudier: A Story of Late Nineteenth-Century Philippine Intellectuality, written by historian Lino L. Dizon, PhD, on 29 March 2023 at the Ground Floor of the Central Library building, UST Miguel de Benavides Library in España, Manila.

 This book provides an insight on how the establishment of the influential publishing firm Imprenta Ramirez y Giraudier (IRG)—through the efforts of its founding partners, Don Manuel Ramirez y Carvajal and Balthazar Giraudier y Ortega, and its visionary editor and writer, Jose Felipe del Pan—became one of the crucial engines of Spanish-speaking society during the late nineteenth-century colonial Philippines.
 The publication of its newspapers, novels, magazines, and journals paved the way for the birth of important social movements such as the ilustrado class, the Propaganda movement, and ultimately, the Philippine Revolution.